Pollak-Projects/lp/documentation/readme.md

 Examples:
 `learningpulse.administrator` - Administrator privileges, overwrites all and has permission to do anything
 `learningpulse.classes.edit` - Allows the role to edit any class.
-`learningpulse.quizes.view` - Allows the role to view any quiz.
+`learningpulse.quizzes.view` - Allows the role to view any quiz.

 ## Drive